samply/bridgehead/README.md

 ### HTTPS Access

 Even within your internal network, the Bridgehead enforces HTTPS for all services.
 During the installation, a self-signed, long-lived certificate was created for you.
 To increase security, you can simply replace the files under `/etc/bridgehead/traefik-tls` with ones from established certification authorities such as [Let's Encrypt](https://letsencrypt.org) or [DFN-AAI](https://www.aai.dfn.de).

+### TLS terminating proxies

+All of the Bridgehead's outgoing connections are secured by transport encryption (TLS) and a Bridgehead will refuse to connect if certificate verification fails.
+If your local forward proxy server performs TLS termination, please place its CA certificate in `/etc/bridgehead/trusted-ca-certs` as a `.pem` file, e.g. `/etc/bridgehead/trusted-ca-certs/mylocalca.pem`.
+Then, all Bridgehead components will pick up this certificate and trust it for outgoing connections.

+### File structure

+- `/srv/docker/bridgehead` contains this git repository with the shell scripts and *project-specific configuration*.
+In here, all files are identical for all sites.
+You should not make any changes here.
+- `/etc/bridgehead` contains your *site-specific configuration* synchronized from your site-specific git repository as part of the [base installation](#base-installation).
+To change anything here, please consult your git repository (find out its URL via `git -C /etc/bridgehead remote -v`).
+  - `/etc/bridgehead/<PROJECT>.conf` is your main site-specific configuration, all bundled into one concise config file.
+Do not change it here but via the central git repository.
+  - `/etc/bridgehead/<PROJECT>.local.conf` contains site-specific parameters to be known to your Bridgehead only, e.g. local access credentials.
+The file is ignored via git, and you may edit it here via a text editor.
+  - `/etc/bridgehead/traefik-tls` contains your Bridgehead's reverse proxies TLS certificates for [HTTPS access](#https-access).
+  - `/etc/bridgehead/pki` contains your Bridgehead's private key (e.g., but not limited to Samply.Beam), generated as part of the [Samply.Beam enrollment](#register-with-samplybeam).
+  - `/etc/bridgehead/trusted-ca-certs` contains third-party certificates to be trusted by the Bridgehead.
+For example, you want to place the certificates of your [TLS-terminating proxy](#network) here.

+Your Bridgehead's actual data is not stored in the above directories, but in named docker volumes, see `docker volume ls` and `docker volume inspect <volume_name>`.

+## Things you should know

+### Auto-Updates

+Your Bridgehead will automatically and regularly check for updates.
+Whenever something has been updates (e.g., one of the git repositories or one of the docker images), your Bridgehead is automatically restarted.
+This should happen automatically and does not need any configuration.

+If you would like to understand what happens exactly and when, please check the systemd units deployed during the [installation](#base-installation) via `systemctl cat bridgehead-update@<PROJECT>.service` and `systemctl cat bridgehead-update@<PROJECT.timer`.

+### Monitoring

+To keep all Bridgeheads up and working and detect any errors before a user does, a central monitoring

+- Your Bridgehead itself will report relevant system events, such as successful/failed updates, restarts, performance metrics or version numbers.
+- Your Bridgehead is also monitored from the outside by your network's central components.
+For example, the federated search will regularly perform a black-box test by sending an empty query to your Bridgehead and checking if the results make sense.

+In all monitoring cases, obviously no sensitive information is transmitted, in particular not any patient-related data.
+Aggregated data, e.g. total amount of datasets, may be transmitted for diagnostic purposes.

 ## Troubleshooting